timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 <highlight type="note">
-This tutorial uses the `LAST()` hyperfunction to calculate the volume within a bucket, because our sample tick data already provides an incremental `day_volume` field which contains the total volume for the given day with each trade.
+This tutorial uses the `LAST()` hyperfunction to calculate the volume within a bucket, because the sample tick data already provides an incremental `day_volume` field which contains the total volume for the given day with each trade.
 Depending on the raw data you receive and whether you want to calculate volume in terms of trade count or the total value of the trades, you might need to use